Coins of the Chilean peso: Design

 The design on the obverse of all the coins look very similar to the modern coin in circulation, with the denomination in big numbers, and the name of the currency under the denomination, together with the year it was minted being under the name of the currency.
 The reverse of centavo coins depicts a condor, the national bird of Chile, standing on top of a rock with its wings semi-open as if it were warming its body up.
 The image of the condor used in the reverse is the same as the design of the reverse of the coins of the first peso.
 Coins worth 1-50 pesos feature the portrait of Bernardo O'Higgins on the reverse, while 5 and 10 pesos minted from 1976 to 1990 feature a woman representing freedom.

 The 1 and 50 centavo, 1, 10, 100 and 500 peso and the older 5 peso coins are shaped like a circle while the 5 and 10 centavo and 5 and 50 peso coins are in the shape of a dodecagon.

 In 1975, 1 centavos were made of aluminium, the 5 and 10 of aluminium bronze, but these two were changed to aluminium the next year.
 The 50 centavo was made from the same material as the 5 and 10 peso coins, aluminium bronze, which looks like gold.
 The 1 centavo was discontinued in its first year, 1975, with the 5 centavo following it the next year.
 10 and 50 centavos were discontinued in 1979.
 5 and 10 peso coins were first minted in 1976, the 50 and 100 in 1981, and the 500 peso coin in 2000.

 50 Chilean Pesos Coin

-The 50 Chilean Pesos coin features a portrait of José Miguel Carrera, a notable figure in Chile's fight for independence from Spanish colonial rule.
-Carrera is honored as a national hero due to his leadership and efforts during the Chilean War of Independence.
+The 50 Chilean Pesos coin features a portrait of Bernardo O'Higgins, a notable figure in Chile's fight for independence from Spanish colonial rule.
+O'Higgins is honored as a national hero due to his leadership and efforts during the Chilean War of Independence.
 His image on the coin commemorates his significant contributions to Chile's history.